We run a programme of activities throughout the year for people with physical and learning disabilities at The LookOut Discovery Centre, Hyde Park.

 To discuss your requirements with our experienced education team, just fill in our enquiry form and we'll be in touch.

-The LookOut is accessible to all ages and abilities and the design of the building and surrounding nature trails includes various Disability Discrimination Act compliant features.
-To discuss your requirements with our experienced education team just fill in our enquiry form and we'll be in touch.
+The LookOut Discovery Centre is accessible to all ages and abilities and the design of the building and surrounding nature trails includes various Disability Discrimination Act compliant features.

 Our facilities feature: